Vodafone: Consolidation period since 2019

 Since 2019, Vodafone has entered into a period of consolidation of its European business, characterised mainly by sales of parts of its business, and the spinning off of some of its assets into separate companies.
 In 2019, Vodafone sold its stake in Vodafone Malta to Monaco Telecom.
 Also in 2019, Vodafone Group created a legally separate organisation comprising its European mobile towers.
 At the same time it was reported that the mobile towers business could be valued at about £10 billion.
 The mobile towers business was named Vantage Towers on 24 July 2020.
 Vantage Towers is headquartered in Düsseldorf, Germany, with towers infrastructure in Germany, Spain, Greece, Portugal, Czech Republic, Romania, Hungary, Italy and Ireland comprising a total of 68,000 towers.

 In 2023, Vodafone sold its stake in Vodafone Ghana to Telecel Group, and Vodafone Magyarország (Vodafone Hungary) to the Hungarian state.
 Later in June 2023, Vodafone also announced that it intended to merge Vodafone UK with Three UK, which is owned by CK Hutchison Holdings.
-Vodafone would own 51% of the newly formed company.
-The announcement was criticised by some consumer agencies in the UK, leading to an antitrust inquiry by the Competition and Markets Authority into whether the newly merged company could substantially lessen competition.
+At first Vodafone owned 51% of the newly formed company, but in May 2026 Hutchison sold its stake to Vodafone.
+The merger was criticised by some consumer agencies in the UK, leading to an antitrust inquiry by the Competition and Markets Authority into whether the newly merged company could substantially lessen competition.
 On 5 December 2024, Vodafone and Three's $19B merger was cleared by UK regulators (with conditions).

 In September 2023, Zegona Communications also confirmed that it was in talks to buy Vodafone España.
 On 31 May 2024, Zegona Communications completed the acquisition process, separating from the business from Vodafone Group.

 On 15 March 2024, Swisscom signed a binding purchase proposal to acquire 100% of Vodafone Italia for €8 billion, with the goal of merging it with Fastweb.
 The transaction was expected to be completed by the first quarter of 2025.
 As part of the agreement, Vodafone will continue to provide certain services to Fastweb, as well as grant the use of its brand for a maximum period of five years.

 In September 2024, the Antitrust Authority published a notice of investigation and launched an inquiry.
 Swisscom announced that the European Commission had approved the acquisition of Vodafone Italia under the Foreign Subsidies Regulation.
 The transaction was also approved by AGCOM and AGCM in November and December 2024, respectively.

 On 31 December 2024, Swisscom, through Fastweb, completed the acquisition of Vodafone Italia, giving rise to Fastweb + Vodafone.